 Some patients benefit from cortisone injections given directly into affected joints by a physician.

-Your doctor may refer you to a physical therapist to help you with muscle strengthening exercises and advice.
+A physical therapist can help with muscle strengthening exercises and give advice.

-If early treatments and therapies don’t work, surgery may be an option for people with advanced osteoarthritis.
-Joint replacement is a common surgical treatment.
-Hips and knees are the joints most commonly replaced.
+If early treatments don’t work, surgery may be an option, especially for people with advanced osteoarthritis.
+Joint replacement is a common surgery with hips and knees as the most commonly replaced joints.

 “Treatment with surgery depends on a person’s age, activity level, health condition and the severity of their osteoarthritis,” says Dr. Rosen, who specializes in knee and hip replacement.

 “Surgery is usually the last resort when other approaches have failed,” he says.
 “Fortunately, advances in surgery, pain management and rehabilitation have made it safer and more effective.”